How to Be a Great Team Player: Maximizing Your Contribution

 The best team players know how to be flexible.
 They don't fight change – instead, they see it as a new opportunity for growth.

-You may find that that the group members, the approaches you use, and the goals you started with have all changed by the time you've finished.
+You may find that the group members, the approaches you use, and the goals you started with have all changed by the time you've finished.
 By staying flexible, you can take advantage of the new opportunities that arise during the project, and you'll be able to help others do the same.

 Your willingness to remain comfortable and positive in a constantly changing environment is an important business skill – and your boss will likely notice.